Skip to main content

 Design Thinking

 Design Thinking can be defined as a human-centered approach to problem-solving and innovation that acknowledges the social and cultural dimensions of design.
-Design Thinking emphasizes empathy, collaboration, iteration, and prototyping as key principles for developing solutions that are responsive to the needs and aspirations of diverse social groups.
+Design Thinking emphasizes empathy, collaboration, iteration and prototyping as key principles for developing solutions that are responsive to the needs and aspirations of diverse social groups.
 Design Thinking…

 Read More